Last updated on June 28, 2026

 Magic would be an awfully easy game if you always had the card you need the turn you need it, don’t you think?
 I’m firmly within the school of thought that Magic’s variance is a boon, not a curse, but that doesn’t mean I don’t appreciate some consistency now and again.

 That’s where tutors come in.
 If you can run it in your deck, you can probably tutor for it.
-While black corners the market in general, find-all tutors, most colors can search for something specific, like instants and sorceries.
+While black corners the market for general, find-all tutors, most colors can search for something specific, like instants and sorceries.

 Let’s find the best tutors for your spellslinging brews!